objy-org/objy/README.md

 # OBJY

-A scalable JavaScript framework that lets you build software by modelling behaviour-driven objects, that do the work for you, not by writing complex code.
+A cross-platform JavaScript framework that lets you build software by modelling behaviour-driven objects, that do the work for you, not by writing complex code.

 ## Table of Contents